typescript-cheatsheets/react/docs/advanced/misc-concerns.md

 ## Design System Development

-I do like [Docz](https://docz.site/) which takes basically [1 line of config](https://www.docz.site/documentation/project-configuration#typescript) to accept Typescript.
+I do like [Docz](https://docz.site/) which takes basically [1 line of config](https://www.docz.site/documentation/project-configuration#typescript) to accept TypeScript.
 However it is newer and has a few more rough edges (many breaking changes since it is still < v1.0)

 For developing with Storybook, read the docs I wrote over here: <https://storybook.js.org/configurations/typescript-config/>.
 This includes automatic proptype documentation generation, which is awesome :)